This blog may contain affiliate links. Read our disclosure policy for more info.

 There are also plenty of great eateries where you can grab a bite or a drink, such as the Cactus Club and Meat & Bread.
 Honestly, if you don’t gain a little weight when you’re in Vancouver then you’ve probably done something wrong …. or it’s easy enough to work it off on one of the easy hikes around Vancouver!

-Related read: Check out the best restaurants in Gastown – an area right next to Coal Harbour where you can grab a excellent meal after your seaplane adventure.
+Related read: Check out the best restaurants in Gastown – this is a historic Vancouver neighborhood right next to Coal Harbour where you can grab a excellent meal after your seaplane adventure.

 3. What are the seaplane tours available in Vancouver?